kentakodama/geo_challenge/README.md

 **Day 2**: Complete a basic world map that can handle user interaction.
 - [x] Learn how to render map (continued)
+- [x] Learn how to fetch map data from TopoJSON
 - [x] Learn how to use event listeners to map